FAQs About the summer Associate Program

 How will my work be evaluated?

-After an assignment is completed, the work product is turned in to the assigning attorney and a copy is sent to our Director of Recruiting and Training, Astrid Eglitis.
-She then sends an evaluation form to the assigning attorney, who is encouraged to complete the evaluation form and to meet with the Summer Associate directly to discuss his/her performance.
+After an assignment is completed, the work product is turned in to the assigning attorney, who is encouraged to complete an evaluation form and to meet with the Summer Associate directly to discuss his/her performance.
 We believe that this provides the Summer Associates with constant, continuing feedback throughout their summer experience.
 If an issue came up which we felt should be brought to the Summer Associate's attention, we would do so immediately, so they can receive immediate assistance.

 How heavy will the workload be?